State of Florida Contract Law Statutes: Is 3 Day Contract Cancellation Valid For You?

 Oral contracts are legally binding for short-term contracts that will be fulfilled within a year.
 While courts will recognize a verbal contract, you may have a hard time proving the existence of terms and conditions since there’s no physical contract to back up any claims you make.

 Written contracts are required in the case of real estate sales.
-Such contracts are also the preferred contract for long-term contracts – like those created by business owners.
+Such contracts are also the preferred contract for long-term contracts – like business agreements created by business owners.
 A written contract is physical proof of the agreement and receives more support in the court system.

 A complete list of what Florida law allows as verbal agreements and what contracts must be written will be covered later under statute of frauds.